Will you help to train a priest?

 Since 1997, dioceses have been able to draw on the Fund to support unmarried ordinands, too.

 The level of grants made towards the maintenance costs of married and single ordinands in college and mixed-mode or context-based training has been between £178 and £1050.
-The average grant made in the past year to married candidates with children has been £980.
+The average grant made in the past year has been £960.

 There is also a TAP Special Hardship Fund to which all candidates in particular financial need can apply, whether married or single or training at a College or Regional Course or Ordained Local Ministry Scheme.